amarnadh19/books/Prometheus.md

     5) Visualization : This is a graphical representation of metrics, logs, or traces.

-Recently, the term monitoring has been overtaken by a superset called ** observability **, which is regarded as the evolution of monitoring, or a different wrapping to spring a hype and revive the concept.
+Recently, the term monitoring has been overtaken by a superset called **observability**, which is regarded as the evolution of monitoring, or a different wrapping to spring a hype and revive the concept.

+## White box versus blackbox monitoring

+There are many ways we could go about monitoring, but they largely fall into two main categories, i.e., **blackbox** and **whitebox** monitoring.

+In *Blackbox* monitoring, the application or host is observed from the outside and, consequently, this approach can be fairly limited.
+Checks are made to assess whether the system under observation responds to probes in a known way:

+    - Does the host respond to ICMP echo requests?
+    - is a given TCP port Open?
+    - Does the application respond with the correct data and status code when it receives a specific HTTP requests?
+    - Is the process for a specific application running in its host?

+In *Whitebox* monitoring, the system under observation surfaces data about its internal state and the performance of critical sections.
+This type of intospection can be very powerful as it exposes the operating telementry, and consequently the health, of the different internal components.

+    - Exported through logging: For instance, an HTTP server's access log can be processed to monitor requests rates, latencies and error percentages.

+    - Emitted as structured Events: This approach is similar to logging but instead of being written to disk, the data is sent directly to processing systems for analysis and aggregations.

+    - Maintained in memory as aggregates: Data in this format can be hosted in an endpoint or read directly from command-line tools.

+Probing can be your last line of defence - if all else fails, you can rely on blackbox monitoring to asses availability.

+## understanding Metrics Collection

+The process by which metrics are by monitoring systems can be generally be divided into two approaches: *Push* and *pull*.

+## An overview of the two collection approaches

+![first image] (pro_image_1.png)